Fusion-based implementation of qLDPC codes with quantum emitters

 \section{Acknowledgements}

-We gratefully acknowledge financial support from Danmarks Grundforskningsfond (DNRF 139, Hy-Q Center for Hybrid Quantum Networks), and Danmarks Innovationsfond (IFD1003402609, FTQP).
+Part of this work was carried out using the computational facilities of the Advanced Computing Research Centre, University of Bristol - http://www.bristol.ac.uk/acrc/.We gratefully acknowledge financial support from Danmarks Grundforskningsfond (DNRF 139, Hy-Q Center for Hybrid Quantum Networks), and Danmarks Innovationsfond (IFD1003402609, FTQP).
 M.L.C acknowledges funding from Danmarks Innovationsfond (Grant No.~4298-00011B).
 S.X.C. acknowledges support from UK EPSRC (EP/SO23607/1).
 S.P. acknowledges funding from the VILLUM FONDEN research grants No.~VIL50326 and No.~VIL60743, and support from the NNF Quantum Computing Programme.
-Part of this work was carried out using the computational facilities of the Advanced Computing Research Centre, University of Bristol - http://www.bristol.ac.uk/acrc/.